 Getting the Camp Site Ready

 Outdoors, you could set up a few tents.
-If you don't have access to the real thing, drape sheets or blankets over a clothesline, picnic tables, or some chairs.
+If you don't have access to the real thing, drape sheets or blankets over a clothesline, picnic tables, off the playground, or some chairs.
 Every camp needs a campfire; this is the place for stories, songs and grub (snacks).
 Create a campfire by nailing or gluing three or four logs together.
 Insert strips of red foil or cellophane to resemble flames.

 Indoors, group tables and chairs together into clusters to make imaginary cabins.
 These are especially useful during extreme heat outdoors and rain.
 Identify each cabin by giving it a color.
 Cover the cluster with a colored sheet or hang a colored flag at each cabin.
 Assign the students to individual cabins.